 Damaged wheel bearings can cause incorrect readings, making the electronic stability control system interpret speed sensor data as potential traction or stability problems, triggering warnings.

-If this is the case you may also encounter Hill Start Assist Not Available message in your Ford F150.
+If this is the case you may also encounter ford hill start assist not available message.

 5. Bad Right Front Wheel Hub